-Both my film attempts only added to my empathy and visceral understanding of what each filmmaker went through to make their own films – from conceptualization to fundraising to shoots to writing to editing and release out into the world.
+Both of my own film attempts only added to my empathy and visceral understanding of what each filmmaker went through to make their own films – from conceptualization to fundraising to shoots to writing to editing and release out into the world.
 As my efforts on A Woman Named Hello began to falter, I returned to helping others with their own documentaries.

 Fortunately, Where Words Prevail soon came my way – an inspiring documentary about the life and work of Dame Cis Berry, a British legend.

 What Cis understood was the music of Shakespeare.
+Her unorthodox exercises released actors’ minds “to feel the sound and muscularity of Shakespeare’s verse.”

 “Her personal approach was almost that of a confidante, relaxing the mind and the body, or of a healer soothing tensions, rooting emotions in reality,” McKlennen said in a 1976 interview.
 “She prepared the actor to be a tuned instrument, which may clearly and resonantly play Shakespeare’s subtlest and grandest notes.”